 Bonus Cabins: We know people coming for an extended stay may need more room, perhaps to have a separate space for work or play.
 You can add a second (smaller/no-kitchen) cabin to your “Primary “cabin rental at a nominal cost.
 Please contact us if this option is interesting.

-Your family group can stay in one of our eight private cabins.
+Your family group can stay in one of our eight private Housekeeping Cabins.
 Relax within your “bubble” while remaining distanced from other guests on the grounds.

 If your group is larger than can fit in a single cabin, or if you might need space for work, we can pair it with one or more of our Bed and Breakfast cabins to provide more bedrooms and living space at a nominal cost.

 To see a list of the cabin possibilities, see Cabins at a Glance.